Robin Day: Death

-Day died from heart complications, aged 76, on the evening of 6 August 2000 at the Wellington Hospital in London.
+Day died from heart complications, aged 76, on the evening of 6 August 2000, at the Wellington Hospital in London.

 A funeral service was held at the chapel of Mortlake Crematorium, where his body was cremated.
 His ashes were buried in a grave near the south door of the Church of St Candida and Holy Cross, at Whitchurch Canonicorum in the county of Dorset.
 The grave's memorial stone bears the words: "In loving memory of Sir Robin Day – The Grand Inquisitor".

 Personal life

 In 1965, Day married Katherine Ainslie, an Australian law don at St Anne's College, Oxford; the couple had two sons.
 The marriage was dissolved in 1986.
-His elder son suffered multiple skull fractures in a childhood fall, and never fully recovered.
+Day's elder son suffered multiple skull fractures in a childhood fall, and never fully recovered.

 In the 1980s, Day had a coronary bypass, and he suffered from breathing problems that were often evident when he was on the air.
 He had always fought against a tendency to put on weight.
 As an undergraduate, he weighed 17 st 0 lb, and claimed that, in the course of his life, he had succeeded in losing more weight than any other person.

-The broadcaster Joan Bakewell recalled that while Day was professional when in the office, he was disrespectful towards female newsreaders: "Socially he was a menace.
+The broadcaster Joan Bakewell recalled that, while Day was professional when in the office, he was disrespectful towards female newsreaders: "Socially he was a menace.
 There was no subtlety in his manner: at office parties he would attack head on.
 'Do the men you interview fancy you?
 Do they stare at your legs?
 Do they stare at your breasts?
 Do you sleep with many of them?' ...
-Whenever he loomed in sight, I made myself scarce".
+Whenever he loomed in sight, I made myself scarce."